pbhargav7/2_Stock-Market-Sentiment/README.md

 # Project: Data Visualization 📊

 ## 🌟 Overview
-This project is an extension of Project 2, incorporating a data visualization component into a Flask web application 🌐.
+This project is incorporating a data visualization component into a Flask web application 🌐.
 The primary focus is on stock market data 📈 and Reddit and Yahoo post analysis, interfacing with a PostgreSQL database and displaying data through various visualizations.

 ## 📁 Project Components